Everything You Need To Know About The Difference Between Passport and Visa

 Are you getting ready to travel outside the country soon?
 Maybe you’re trying to plan a trip for next summer.
 Traveling outside the country can be an exciting experience filled with new sights, adventures, and education in new cultures.
 However, before you make too many destination points, you’ll need to obtain the required travel documents.
 Oftentimes that means a passport and a visa, depending on where you want to go.
 Since both are necessary for many different countries, it is easy to confuse the two.
-A passport and a visa are very different documents, however, as one certifies your citizenship and the other grants you permission to enter a foreign country.
+A passport and a visa are very different documents, however, one certifies your citizenship, and the other grants you permission to enter a foreign country.

-Here we go over everything you need to know about the difference between a passport and visa.
+Here we go over everything you need to know about the difference between a passport and a visa.

 What Is The Difference Between Passport and Visa?